Adversarial Attacks in Weight-Space Classifiers: Method

 Proposed attacks in previous sections focus on perturbations applied in signal domain.
 In this section we further propose an attack applied in INR domain.
 The main challenge here is efficiently constraining the adversarial perturbation - while we perturb the neural representation of the signal, we still must constrain the response of every applied perturbation in signal domain.
 Namely, unlike the formulation in equation \ref{attf}, here we must impose $F(\delta) \leq B$.
-The need to query the Functa model $F$ to assess this response raises a difficulty to apply any trivial, immediate projection of a given perturbation $\delta$ onto the feasible set.
-We therefore propose \textit{Imposition of Constraints via Orthogonal Projection} (ICOP) - after every PGD step we compute a projection loss, measuring constraint violation in $\mathcal{L}_1$: $\mathcal{L}_{proj.} = \|\mathcal{L}_q(F(\delta))-B\|_1$.
-We then iteratively take small gradient steps $\eta$: $\delta_{proj.} = \delta-\eta\frac{\partial \mathcal{L}_{proj.}}{\partial \delta}$, until constraint satisfaction.
-To discourage perturbation steps from severely breaking signal-domain constraints, we also found it useful to project the maximized classification loss to be orthogonal to the perturbation-induced deviation in signal-domain $\frac{\partial \|F(\theta+\delta) - F(\theta)\|_1}{\partial \delta}$ in every perturbation gradient step.
+The need to query the Functa model $F$ to assess this response makes it difficult to apply any trivial, immediate projection of a given perturbation $\delta$ onto the feasible set.
+We therefore propose \textit{Imposition of Constraints via Orthogonal Projection} (ICOP) - this method relies on two approaches to impose soft constraints over the perturbations - First, after every PGD step we compute a projection loss, measuring constraint violation in $\mathcal{L}_1$: $\mathcal{L}_{proj.} = \|\mathcal{L}_q(F(\delta))-B\|_1$.
+We then iteratively take small gradient steps $\eta$: $\delta_{proj.} = \delta-\eta\frac{\partial \mathcal{L}_{proj.}}{\partial \delta}$, until constraint satisfaction. \\ Secondly, to discourage perturbation steps from severely breaking signal-domain constraints, we also found it useful to project the maximized classification loss to be orthogonal to $\frac{\partial \|F(\theta+\delta) - F(\theta)\|_1}{\partial \delta}$ (namely, the perturbation-induced deviation in signal-domain) in every perturbation gradient step.
+We enforce soft-constraints in optimization, and then impose hard constraints over the optimized perturbation to ensure feasibility.
+This is done by computing $R$ over $F(\delta)$ clamped onto the feasible set.